abhoward/abhoward.github.io/README.md

 - ### [Safari Week 2023](Pokemon/SafariWeek2023)

-For those interested in hunting shiny Pokémon, you can use the counter below to track your hunts (still a work in progress!).
+For those interested in hunting shiny Pokemon, you can use the counter below to track your hunts (still a work in progress!).

 - ### [Counter](Counter/shiny_pokemon_counter.html "Click to view counter in full"){:target="_blank"}